fmeneses-graca/freeCodeCampProjects/README.md

 # freeCodeCampProjects

-This repository is dedicated to store all the code developed to complete freeCodeCamp certifications.
+This repository is dedicated to storing all the code developed to complete freeCodeCamp certifications.

 Code uploaded so far: